BSN038/bsn038.github.io/README.md

 By completing the validation, deployment, and documentation process, this project meets the professional and academic standards expected for a prototype deliverable.

 ---
+### HTML Validation
+All pages successfully validated using [W3C Validator](https://validator.w3.org/).
+✅ No errors or warnings detected (October 2025).